 For a 10-gallon tank, you will need a relatively powerful filter.
 Perhaps a canister filter will be the most effective, but these costs.
 If you want a decent filter, you will have to spend anywhere from $40 to $150, depending on the quality of the filter, the output, and the type of filter.

 For a display aquarium, good lighting is perhaps the most important piece of the puzzle to make it look good.
-Again, there is a big variety of filter to choose from.
-The less powerful filtration can cost you anywhere from $30 to $40, but for those looking to have an attractive display tank, you will need more than that.
+Again, there is a big variety of light to choose from.
+The less powerful lights can cost you anywhere from $30 to $40, but for those looking to have an attractive display tank, you will need more than that.

 LED lighting is also considered often, and a quality system will cost you $40 or more; although we would not go more than $70 with lighting systems.